cloudmesh-community/case/README.md

 The laser cut parts utilize 3mm cut-to-size acrylic.
-Although thicker material would be more stable, it is not as suitable as its weight is more and it ias also more expensive.
+Although thicker material would be more stable, it is not as suitable as its weight is more and it is also more expensive.
 Thus a decision has been made to stick with the 3mm as it is lighter during the transport.
 It can be purchased for ex ample from